-Claude Lanzmann’s film Shoah is unforgettable.
+Claude Lanzmann’s Shoah is a memorable film.
 Not because of what it says.
 But because of its refusal to say anything at all.
-The theme of Shoah is the Holocaust, in which over six million Jews were murdered by National Socialist Germany.
+The theme of Shoah is the Holocaust, in which an estimated six million Jews were murdered by National Socialist Germany.
 But to state the theme in this way is to already go beyond the film.
-Shoah can be classed as a documentary, in that it features interviews with real people about events to which they were eyewitnesses.
+Shoah can be classed as a documentary, in that it is concerned with historical events and includes the testimony of eyewitnesses.
 But it does not document anything, or try to explain anything.
 If there is a message, it must be worked out by the viewer, in subjective imagination.
 Which puts the question to me.

 I wanted to see the film again.
-I wanted to revisit those railway lines and their overwhelming desolation, and re-examine that Munich barman, with his wholly absent facial expression, which had seemed so much less less alive, though filmed in colour, than the face in the black and white photograph with which Lanzmann had surprised him.
+I wanted to revisit those railway lines and their overwhelming desolation.
+I wanted to see again that Munich barman, whose wholly absent facial expression had made him seem so much less less alive, though he appeared in full colour, than the man in the black and white photograph with which Lanzmann had surprised him.

-When Claude Lanzmann died some weeks ago (5 July, 2018), and his life and work were celebrated in the media, Shoah was made available again for viewing.
+When Claude Lanzmann died some weeks ago (5 July, 2018), and his life and work came to be celebrated in the media, Shoah was made available for viewing.
 I had my chance.

 As captured on film by Lanzmann, it is difficult to imagine how the taciturn dimwit at the beer taps could have been officer material, or entrusted with a command.
 But by this time, Oberhauser was a broken man.
 After the war, he had been jailed by the East Germans.
-Upon his release, he was able to go home to his native Bavaria.
-But the West Germans jailed him again.
+Upon his release, he went home to his native Bavaria, but the West Germans jailed him again.
 Shortly before he was filmed for Shoah, he had been sentenced in absentia to life imprisonment by the Italians.
 Hardly uplifting experiences.
-Earlier photographs show a happier individual.

 Kennen Sie dieser Mann!
-Lanzmann demands of Oberhauser in his pungent, ungrammatical, and rather sinister German.
+Lanzmann demands of Oberhauser in his pungent, ungrammatical German.
 Do you know this man!
-I use the exclamation mark, because, though grammatically a question, the words, with Lanzmann’s intonation, lack any sense of invitation or dialogue.
-It is a command, and the camera focuses on the photograph which Lanzmann is holding up, that of a man in SS uniform.
-It is Christian Wirth, Oberhauser’s superior officer, dead since 1944.
+I use the exclamation mark, because, though grammatically a question, the words, with Lanzmann’s rather sinister intonation, lack any sense of invitation.
+It is a command, and the camera focuses on the photograph which Lanzmann is holding up, that of SS Major, Christian Wirth, Oberhauser’s superior officer, dead since 1944.

-There all kinds of reasons why Josef Oberhauser might not take kindly to being reminded of his old superior officer.
+There are all kinds of reasons why Josef Oberhauser might not take kindly to being reminded of his old superior officer.
 Some of them have to do with the film.
 Lanzmann’s interviewing practices were highly intrusive.
 He gave false names.
 He used misleading pretexts to approach his subjects.
 He deployed hidden cameras and ignored promises of confidentiality.
 His behaviour was unethical.
-But he was dealing with Nazi war criminals.

 I don’t know how I would react if somebody accosted me in my workplace with a camera team and waved a photograph in my face.
-If my reaction was recorded on film, I don’t think I would look my best.
-If that filmed event was then shown publicly without my permission, I would feel embarrassed, and I would consider myself unjustly treated.
+If my reaction was recorded on film, I don’t think I would look all that good.
+If that filmed event was then shown publicly without my permission, I would consider myself unjustly treated.
 If I was told to put up and shut up, because I was a war criminal and had no right to be treated with fairness, I might well ask myself what was supposed to have changed since the collapse of the Third Reich.
-Evidently, the old methods were still in place.

 Am I now on the side of Josef Oberhauser?
 I am not defending him.
 But I refuse to add my voice to the choirs of millions that have already condemned him.
 I do not feel good in the judgment seat.
 There are Oberhausers everywhere.
-Men with a rudimentary education and poor life prospects, whose sense of who they are is bound up with prejudice and resentment.
-Put such a man in a uniform, let him feel special for a change, give him power, tell him what do with it, and he will see you as his conscience and his mind, and will follow you without thinking.
-For Josef Oberhauser, it must have been quite a puzzle that by doing his duty he would end up in a succession of courtrooms, having to answer for the deaths of over 450,000 people.
+Men with only a rudimentary education and with poor life prospects, whose sense of who they are is bound up with prejudice and resentment.
+Put such a man in a uniform, give him a little bit of power, tell him what do with it, and he will see you as his conscience and follow you without thinking.
+For Josef Oberhauser, it must have been quite a puzzle that by doing his duty he would end up in a succession of courtrooms having to answer for the deaths of over 450,000 people.

 Josef Oberhauser is long dead.
 In Lanzmann’s Shoah, he lives on.
 Unwillingly.
 Let us hope that at some point in his journey he managed to look in the mirror and behold himself without distortion.
 Even in a death camp, one can begin to make amends.